shin

 shin (third-person singular simple present shins, present participle shinning, simple past and past participle shinned)

-1. (British, as "shin up") To climb a mast, tree, rope, or the like, by embracing it alternately with the arms and legs, without help of steps, spurs, or the like.
+1. To climb up or lower oneself down a mast, tree, rope, or the like, by embracing it alternately with the arms and legs, without help of steps, spurs, or the like.

 Synonym: shinny (US)